vazexqi/vazexqi.github.com/_posts/2013-07-20-triumvirate.md

 ---
 layout: post
-title: "Tmux, Vim and Zsh "
+title: "tmux, vim and zsh"
 published: false
 category: posts
 ---

-It's been almost two weeks since I started working at Salesforce.com.
+It's been about two weeks since I started working at Salesforce.com.
 And so far I am really enjoying it.
 There are plenty of interesting and challenging problems to work on.
 And we have a good set of internal tools that we use to get our stuff down.

 We work using a variety of different languages with a very large code base.
-And, most of the time, the three tools that I have found indispensable are tmux, vim (or your favorite terminal editor) and zsh (with the oh-my-zsh plug-ins).
+And, most of the time, the three tools that I have found indispensable are tmux (or your favorite terminal multiplexer), vim (or your favorite terminal editor) and zsh (with the oh-my-zsh plug-ins).

 In fact, I would say that these three tools, when adequately configured, are the most useful things that one can have in their repertoire of